savjaylade84/jisun_portfolio/README.md

 ## License

-This project is for personal and educational use.
+This project is my professional portfolio website.
 Feel free to fork and adapt for your own portfolio.

 ---